 Unlike some other Spanish colonies of the time, Costa Rica posed certain unique challenges, namely the lack of a ready-made workforce of slaves.
 Fierce resistance to colonization by the country’s native tribes meant the grand, opulent plantations seen in Panama and Nicaragua were largely impractical.
 As a result, Spanish settlers were often forced to run small, subsistence-based farms.
 Even the colony’s governor was reportedly forced to plant, till and reap his own crops in 1719 to avoid starvation.

 Considered a backwater by the Spanish monarchy and surrounding colonies, Costa Rica and its settlers were largely left to their own devices, resulting in the unique blend of Spanish and Central American cultures that is still evident today.
 Although the Spanish gradually established other settlements outside the Central Valley, the pace of colonization was not nearly as aggressive as in other Spanish colonies.

 Costa Rica would not cast off the shackles of Spanish rule until 1821.
 Just four years later, Guanacaste, which was formerly under the jurisdiction of neighboring Nicaragua, was annexed and officially became a part of Costa Rica.
-Although conflict between the native tribes and Spanish settlers was common, and many lives were lost, the cultural influence of Spain endures to this day.
-Evidence of this can be seen everywhere in this amazing country, from the as the Roman catholic churches erected during the colonization period stand proud in the very center of every single town, no matter how small or big it is.
+Although conflict between the native tribes and Spanish settlers was common and many lives were lost, the cultural influence of Spain endures to this day.
+Evidence of this can be seen everywhere in this amazing country, including the Roman catholic churches erected during the colonization period which stand proud in the very center of every single town, no matter how small or big it is.